Tabort Etaka Preston

-Tabort Etaka Preston (sometimes referred to as Preston Tabortetaka) (born 10 June 1998) is a Cameroonian football player who plays as a forward for Las Vegas Lights in the USL Championship.
+Tabort Etaka Preston (sometimes referred to as Preston Tabortetaka) (born 10 June 1998) is a Cameroonian football player who plays as a forward for Birmingham Legion in the USL Championship.

 Club career

 Rainbow FC

 Preston began his career in his native Cameroon playing for Rainbow FC.

 Charlotte Independence

 He was transferred to Charlotte Independence of the USL Championship in January 2018, but did not make an official appearance for the team before being moved to Albanian club KS Kastrioti.

 KS Kastiroti

 In 2018, Preston made three appearances with Albanian club KS Kastrioti.

 MFK Vyskov

 In 2019, he moved to Czech club MFK Vyskov.

 Las Vegas Lights

 For the 2019 season, Preston played for Las Vegas Lights.
 In 31 league appearances with Las Vegas, Preston scored eight goals and recorded three assists in 2,249 minutes played.

 San Antonio FC

 Preston signed with San Antonio FC for the 2020 USL season, but after two appearances he and club mutually agreed to part ways.